 The workers acted as though it were not illegal to speak freely.
 And in doing so, the law could not be enforced.

 So you see, they used the power of numbers—of people’s physical bodies—to prevent injustice from taking place.
 They did not ask permission or advocate to overturn the law.
 It is the opposite of symbolic action, it is direct action.
 But it doesn’t have to mean getting arrested, it doesn’t even have to mean breaking the law (but remember, in an unjust society if you are being effective, they will likely arrest you anyway!).

 Forms of Direct Action

 There are many forms of direct action, many ways to participate.
 Direct action can include:

-In American history, the common example of this is the desegregation movement, wherein activists sat in whites-only spaces where blacks were not permitted.
-This is direct in the sense that regular paying customers can’t fill those seats.
+A common example of this in American history is the desegregation movement, wherein activists sat in whites-only spaces where blacks were not permitted.
+They proceeded to act as if that law did not exist by sitting at the counters and ordering food.
 If they merely stood outside holding signs, this would be less effective.
 Instead, they responded to being told, “you can’t sit here,” by sitting there.
 Simple and effective.